Dashboard Removal Guide

 Notes about gauge face replacement.

-- When replacing the gauge faces, make sure you remove the old fauces as the NRAuto replacements are meant to be
+- When replacing the gauge faces, make sure you remove the old faces as the NRAuto replacements are meant to be

 replacements and not overlays.